 Applying perfume is a way of invoking a future self, connecting to our bodies and desires.
-Our perfumes are meant to be worn by anyone inspired by the bold feminine.
-Our fragrances explore what it means to fearlessly take up space, while recalling past women who had the courage to do the same.
+Our perfumes are meant to be worn by anyone inspired by the feminine, in all it's forms.
+Our fragrances explore what it means to take up space, while recalling past women who had the courage to do the same.
 We believe perfume is an exercise in memory and an art form that deserves more recognition.

 Founded by Marissa Zappas, a perfumer and anthropologist, Redamance aims to establish a more expansive space for olfactive design in the arts, intellectual life, and personal expression.